audacity/audacity-support/nyquist-plugins/effect-plugins/delay-and-reverb.md

 Author: [David R.Sky](https://audionyq.com/david\_r\_sky)

-A delay plug-in where, like a bouncing ball, the bounces get faster and faster.
+A delay plugin where, like a bouncing ball, the bounces get faster and faster.
 You can set time that the bounces increase in speed with each delay, the number of bounces, and how much in dB the sound decreases with each bounce.

 Parameters: